 The bar offers a wide variety of beers, wines, and cocktails.
 Wine can be purchased either by the glass or by the bottle.
 Alcoholic beverages can be purchased at any time throughout the trip.

 Due to the terms of our liquor license, outside alcoholic beverages are strictly prohibited.
 No beverages of any kind may be carried onto the train.
 This includes water bottles.

-The dress code is business casual for those passengers in the three dining cars, however some guests elect to dress in 1940’s period clothing which we at the Cincinnati Dinner Train strongly support and appreciate.
+The dress code is business casual, however some guests elect to dress in 1940’s period clothing which we at the Cincinnati Dinner Train strongly support and appreciate.
 Denim jeans and shorts are strictly prohibited.
 For safety purposes while boarding the train and walking between cars, we highly recommend wearing closed toed shoes with low heels.
 Guests are strongly discouraged from wearing high-heels or sandaled shoes.
 We cannot under any circumstance board passengers wearing flip flop sandals.

 We reserve the right to refuse boarding if we feel the dress code is being violated.
 It is not fair to our other passengers who have observed this rule.

 We are pleased to provide free parking including a security guard for the entire time you are onboard the train.
 Our parking lot is leased from the building owner so therefore is not owned by us.
 We have four or five marked handicapped parking spaces and several more spots close to the boarding area.
 Our parking lot attendant/security man instructs passengers to park somewhat close to the next car in an effort to minimize the walk of all passengers.
 If we allowed passengers to take up one and a half or two spaces, we would run out of spots for those people arriving later in the boarding period.
 Please follow the instructions of the attendant and try to be considerate of all our passengers.
 We actually try to reserve some close in spots for senior citizens that do not have handicapped stickers but who would obviously have an issue walking a long way to board the train.